surajiyer28/phishing_detection/README.md

-# PhishDetect: Machine Learning for Phishing URL Detection
+# PhishDetect: Machine Learning for Phishing URL Detection (Dec 24)

 This repository contains code and documentation for a phishing detection system that evaluates model performance and feature robustness across different datasets.